kevlingo/roster-copilot/README.md

 - Authentication uses JWT tokens stored in Zustand state management
 - All API routes include standardized error handling and request logging
 - The frontend uses Next.js App Router with Tailwind CSS and DaisyUI for styling
+- AI Copilot features are powered by Google Gemini AI with conversational onboarding implemented
+- Users without selected archetypes are automatically guided through the onboarding conversation flow